Minko82/ooad-tutorial/chapter1-intro-to-ooad/1-what-is-ooad.md

 - **Attributes**: These are the **properties** of the object.
 For example, `name`, `color`, and `age` are **attributes** of the Cat object.
 - **Methods**: These are the **actions** the object can do.
 For example, `meow()` is a **method** that tells the cat to meow.

-In the previous code example:
+For example, in the previous code snippet:
-For example:

 ```java
 class Cat {
     String name;  // This is an attribute (characteristic) of the cat